PgBiel/elembic/src/element.typ

     // Version that created the default global data.
     version: element-version,

-    // Current element ancestors.
+    // Current element ancestors, from outermost to innermost.
     ancestry-chain: (),
   ),

   // Per-element data (set rules and other style chain info).
   elements: (:),

-  // Which elements are we currently a child of, from outermost to innermost.
-  within-chain: (),
 )

 // Default per-element data.